chegerland/SpikePy/README.md

 # SpikePy
-This repository contains plot scripts that I use to plot the output data of Spike simulations.
+This repository contains scripts that I have written to make plots for my master thesis.
+These plots are mainly showing the second order susceptibility (so a matrix plot), the first order susceptibilities and some more.

 # Dependencies
 * matplotlib